-Foreign Pension In 2024–The Latest On U.S. Taxes And What You Need To Know
+Foreign Pensions In 2024 – The Latest on U.S. Taxes Expats Need To Know

 There is confusion for many U.S. taxpayers about the reporting requirements for foreign pension plans.
 The IRS has posted information regarding The Taxation of Foreign Pension and Annuity Distributions.
 But, the average taxpayer still has difficulty comprehending and understanding the content available.
 Comparable to many other tax laws affecting U.S. taxpayers abroad, the reporting requirements are complex.
 And, the penalties for failure to comply can be harsh.